wizbowes/skills-build-applications-w-copilot-agent-mode/docs/octofit_story.md

 # Building a Fitness App with GitHub Copilot agent mode for Mergington High School

+# This is a meaningless change for testing purposes

 ## OctoFit Tracker application story for Mergington High School

 Paul Octo has been a physical education teacher at Mergington High School for over 8 years.
 Despite his enthusiasm and creative approach to gym class, he's been increasingly concerned about students' physical activity declining once they leave school grounds.
 Many students admitted they rarely exercised outside of the required PE classes.